 Make sure there are no hidden charges!
-Most DJs will include additional fees as a line item in your written quote, and on the contract.
-If you don’t see mention of it, ask before you leave the consultation or sign the contract!
+Most DJs will include additional fees as a line item in your written quote and on the contract.
+If you don’t see any mention of it, ask before you leave the consultation or sign the contract!

 15. How long will you hold our date for us?

 If you are very interested in booking the wedding DJ you’ve met with, please ask this question before leaving the consultation.
 Do not assume there is a hold of any type for your wedding date.
 Some DJs will offer a temporary hold, others won’t unless a contract has been issued.
 To prevent future headaches and frustration, ask this question if the DJ doesn’t make it clear.